stytchauth/stytch-react-example/README.md

 This application features Email Magic Links.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!

-This app also implements an authorization page for Stytch Connected Apps, which hosts the IdentityProvider component (related guide in Stytch docs coming soon).
+This app also implements an authorization page for Stytch Connected Apps, which hosts the IdentityProvider component (related guide in Stytch docs is [here](https://stytch.com/docs/guides/connected-apps/cli-app)).
 If you're just here to learn about Stytch with React, ignore `components/Authorize.js`.

 ## Set up